Away, Rajasthan

-Away village is located in Pokaran Tehsil of Jaisalmer district in Rajasthan, India.
+Away is a village located in Pokaran Tehsil of Jaisalmer district in Rajasthan, India.
 It is situated 90 km away from sub-district headquarter Pokaran and 200 km away from district headquarter Jaisalmer.

 The total geographical area of village is 11481 hectares.
-Away has a total population of 2,213 people.
-There are about 371 houses in Away village.
-Pokaran is nearest town to Away which is approximately 90 km away.
+Away had a total population of 2,213 people as of 2011.
+There are about 371 houses in the village.
+Pokaran is the nearest town, approximately 90 km away.